 Nature of role Positions Average number of suitable applicants per job

-Nature of fore i ositions NZ Overseas
+rositions NZ Overseas

 Classroom 157 0.97 0.29

 Middle leadership 36 0.78 0.28

 Senior leadership 6 3.17 0

 Once again, these are the lowest figures recorded in these surveys.
 In 2019 there were 2.0 suitable New Zealand applicants per advertised classroom job and 0.3 suitable overseas applicants for these positions.
 In 2013 the equivalent figures were respectively 3.3 and 0.6 suitable applicants per job.